 But no sooner had Harden finished that outburst than Chicago’s Jimmy Butler responded with his own bit of insane stat-stuffing: 52 points, 12 rebounds and 6 assists against the Hornets on Monday night.
 Since it came with a better shooting percentage, fewer turnovers and more steals and blocks, Butler’s performance unseated Harden’s for the best Game Score of this NBA season so far.

 And it wouldn’t be surprising if Butler’s own mark fell sooner rather than later.
-This season has already seen 12 individual performances eclipse a Game Score of 40,1 the same number as the previous five seasons had through this stage of the season2 combined.
+This season has already seen 12 individual performances eclipse a Game Score of 40,this LeBron James game against the Hornets on Dec.
+10 — 44 points, 10 assists and 9 rebounds — earned a Game Score of exactly 40.">1 the same number as the previous five seasons had through this stage of the seasonleague-leading Clippers, Grizzlies and Lakers had when this story’s research was conducted on Thursday. ">2 combined.
 As my ESPN colleague Zach Lowe wrote Thursday, scoring is up across the league this season, and it’s going hand in hand with some truly prodigious individual performances.